Skip to main content

 A.R.S. § 14-5415(B)

 There are timing restrictions for other interested parties.
-Generally, they cannot petition for a change within the first year unless they can show through sworn statements that the current conservator poses a risk to the estate.
+Generally, they cannot petition for a change within the first year.
+They can file earlier only if they show through sworn statements that the current conservator poses a risk to the estate.
 Before approving any change, the court may require a full accounting and take steps to protect the estate's assets during the transition.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.